eko24/eko24.github.io/_posts/articles/2017-01-26-getting-started-with-html.md

   teaser: post-thumbnails/html-getting-started.jpg
 ---

 ![HTML code screenshot for heading]({{ site.baseurl }}/images/post/getting-started-with-html/html.jpg){:class="come-in"}

 {% include toc.html %}

 # What is HTML

 Well HyperText Markup Language aka HTML is a language for creating web pages.
-When you surfing through the internet and visiting dozens websites with your browser you actually don't see that HTML-code, but the way how browser "translates" it for you.
-Every web page you stumble upon on the internet contain HTML code.
+When you are surfing through the internet and visiting dozens websites with your browser you actually don't see that HTML-code, but the way how browser "translates" it for you.
+Every web page you come across on the internet contains HTML code.
 Each image, video and music file are brought to you with help of HTML.
 Let's take a better look on HTML and from what it's made.

 _For the sake of simplicity from henceforth and further I'll be typing "html" abbreviation in lower case_